vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 ## 6. Admission gate

 `execAdmissionGate`, entered by every `acquire`, returns at once when the total is within budget.
-Otherwise it loops: sample the progress counter, sweep the device, return if within budget, wait for `counter + 1` with a 50 ms timeout, repeat.
-The counter is sampled *before* the sweep so a completion between the two either gets reaped or leaves the counter behind the wait target.
+Otherwise it loops: sample every queue's progress counter, sweep the device, return if within budget, wait with `VK_SEMAPHORE_WAIT_ANY_BIT` for any of them to reach `counter + 1` with a 50 ms timeout, repeat.
+The counters are sampled *before* the sweep so a completion between the two either gets reaped or leaves its counter behind the wait target.
 Only submitted work is counted, so a thread's own recordings never gate it.
-Compute-queue pools signal the progress timeline on every submission; a pool on either transfer queue does not, and its retentions are not metered.
+Every pool signals its own queue's progress timeline on every submission, so pools on every queue are metered, the transfer pools and `vqTransfer` pools included.
+The timelines are per queue because a timeline must be signalled in increasing order: values are allocated under the queue lock, which orders them only among submissions to that queue, and two queues completing out of order would signal a shared one backwards.
 The timeout remains for the one event that reduces the total without a signal: a completed context an acquirer claimed first settles its bytes on the host.
 A host-signalled wake-up (P10) would retire it.
 A wait of its own that returns `VK_ERROR_DEVICE_LOST` latches the loss before the gate returns, and `acquire` tests the